TUMFTM/mod_vehicle_dynamics_control/control/Readme.md

 The most important parameter in this algorithm is the handling of safety checks related to relative path position. `P_VDC_ActivateHighPathDeviationDetection_b` activates these checks. `P_VDC_LateralPathDeviationMax_m` describes the maximum allowed lateral path deviation and `P_VDC_HeadingPathDeviationMax_rad` the maximum allowed heading deviation.
 These apply during startup as well as during driving.
 If these criteria are not met, the vehicle either does not start driving or switches to emergency mode.
 They should be adjusted according to the safety distances in the planning algorithm and the track properties.

 If only cartesian coordinates and a velocity profile is provided to the controller, `P_VDC_LocalFFCalculationActive_b` must be set to true.
 This triggers local calculation of the required feedforward information about the path based on numeric derivatives.

-The path smoothing algorithm can be activated via `P_VDC_SmoothPathActive_b`.
-In general, this is not recommend and should only be used temporarly in case the trajectory planner delivers noisy results.
-It will alter the path significantly at some points and therefore might violate path constraints.

 #### Path Feedback: `xx_mvdc_path_feedback`
 This algorithm has several parameters which have to be set in a vehicle specific way and fine tuned in real world driving.